-The notification came a week before the Passover holiday.
-The family had prepared Matzah and had made preparations to celebrate Esther’s birthday that coincided with the holiday.
-Among the few items that Chava Gergas managed to collect together in the short time they had before their expulsion, were the freshly baked Matzot they needed for the holiday and a few religious books including the Pesach Mahzor.
+The notification came a week before Passover.
+The family had prepared matzah and had made preparations to celebrate Esther’s birthday that coincided with the holiday.
+Among the few items that Chava Gergas managed to collect together in the short time they had before their expulsion, was the freshly baked matzah they needed for the holiday and a few religious books including the Passover machzor.

 After six weeks travel in freight cars the family reached the Sukhotin region of Kazakhstan.
 The Gergas family was the only Jewish family among the exiles that comprised the population of the village.

 The Gergas family, like all the exiles, suffered from the acute lack of food and medicine.
 They survived by selling their belongings for basic products in order to survive.
 As time went on the family made a living by bartering items they obtained from different sources, among them from packages they received from relatives in Eretz Israel.
 Shmuel spent his days assisting the secretary of the Kholhoz by writing letters to the authorities.

 Shmuel and Bilhah were determined to give their children an education with the meager means at their disposal.
 In the evenings Shmuel taught the children Hebrew using the religious books he brought with him as textbooks and Bilhah was in charge of the children’s mathematics lessons.
 Every day, Esther and Chagai were required to copy out the weekly Torah portion.
 The family tried to observe Jewish ritual and throughout their stay they refrained from eating meat, lit the Sabbath candles, celebrated Hanukkah and baked matzah for Passover.

 The harsh conditions of cold and hunger didn’t spare the family.
 In the first year, Shmuel’s mother, Chava Gergas, died and two years later his sister Michla succumbed.